digitalnames/reseller/README.md

     * Logging into the administrator backend
     * Receiving notification emails, such as password resets, low credit warnings, etc.

-5. Click "update" and your affiliate program selection has been set.
+5. Click "update" and the email and password should now be set for the account.